Title: Crossing the Line: Taking Steps to End Homelessness

 About The Author

 Diane Nilan, a respected, relentless advocate, voluntarily plunged into homelessness to address this ignored issue.
-Her 25 years working with homeless persons: running suburban shelters, successfully leading legislative efforts to guarantee educational rights for homeless students, and training educators about those rights provided her with myriad riveting stories to share.
+Her 3 decades working with homeless persons: running suburban shelters, successfully leading legislative efforts to guarantee educational rights for homeless students, and training educators about those rights provided her with myriad riveting stories to share.

 Since 2005, Nilan's been on backroads of all 48 states in the lower US, chronicling homelessness of homeless families and youth.
 She travels in her road-weary RV she's dubbed Tillie.
 She's teamed up with Dr. Laura Vazquez, media professor at Northern IL University, to produce My Own Four Walls and on the edge, acclaimed documentary films about homeless children, youth and families.